Testing Bayesian Networks: Our Results and Techniques

 \subsection{Organization}

-This paper is organized as follows: In \cref{sec:prelim}, we give the necessary definitions and tools we will require. \cref{sec:product} gives our matching upper and lower bounds for identity and closeness testing of product distributions.
+This paper is organized as follows: In \cref{sec:prelim}, we give the necessary definitions and tools we will require. \cref{sec:product:identity} contains our matching upper and lower bounds for identity testing of product distributions, and is followed in~\cref{sec:product} by our matching upper and lower bounds for \emph{closeness} testing of product distributions. \cref{sec:product:to:bn:overview} then provides an overview of what is required to generalize these techniques from product distributions to Bayes nets, discussing at a high-level the following sections.
 In~\cref{sec:identity-known} we study the identity testing for Bayes nets with known structure: We give an identity tester that works under a mild balancedness condition on the explicit Bayes net distribution, and also show that the sample complexity of our algorithm is optimal, up to constant factors.
-In~\cref{sec:identity-uknown}, we study the identity testing for unknown structure Bayes nets: We start by proving a sample complexity lower bound showing that, for the unknown structure regime, uniformity testing is information-theoretically as hard as learning -- even for the case of trees.
+In~\cref{sec:identity-uknown}, we study the identity testing for unknown structure Bayes nets: We start by proving a sample complexity lower bound showing that, for the unknown structure regime, uniformity testing is information-theoretically as hard as learning~--~even for the case of trees.
 We then show that this lower bound can be circumvented under a natural non-degeneracy condition on the explicit Bayes net distribution.
 Specifically, we give an identity tester with sub-learning sample complexity for all low-degree non-degenerate Bayes nets.
 Our identity tester for unknown structure non-degenerate Bayes nets relies on a novel structure tester that may be of interest in its own right. \cref{sec:closeness} studies the corresponding closeness testing problems for both known and unknown structure Bayes nets.
 Finally, in~\cref{sec:it:ub} we consider the case of high-degree Bayes nets and obtain testers for identity and closeness of unknown-structure Bayes nets.
 Our testers in this section have optimal (and sub-learning) sample complexity as a function of the maximum in-degree $d$ and polynomial dependence in the dimension $n$.